The power of the world’s top cancer minds treating your cancer

-If you or someone you love has breast cancer, you want confidence and support in your care team, right away.
-You want access to the latest innovations in cancer care and clinical research.
-And you want a success plan designed just for you.
+If you or someone you love has breast cancer, you want confidence, compassion and precision.
+You want access to the latest innovations in cancer care and research.
+You want a treatment plan designed to help you live longer and live better.
+And you want hope – combined with a commitment to excellence throughout your journey.
 That’s why we’re here.

 It’s a better world of care, close to you.

 This is GenesisCare.

 Breast cancer can be broken down into two types: non-invasive and invasive.

 Non-invasive breast cancer is when the abnormal cells haven’t spread from the milk producing glands or ducts.
 These tumors can’t usually be felt by your doctor and instead are most frequently identified by routine mammography.
 Types of non-invasive breast disease include:

 - Ductal carcinoma in situ (DCIS)

 Invasive forms of breast cancer have spread beyond the milk ducts into other nearby tissues of the breast.
 Types of invasive breast cancer include: · Infiltrating ductal carcinoma (IDC)

 Click here to learn more about the types and stages of breast cancer

 Breast cancer is the abnormal and uncontrollable growth of the cells lining the breast lobules or ducts.
 These cancerous cells have the potential to spread, or metastasize, to lymph nodes near the breast or other distant parts of the body, such as the liver, lungs, bones, or brain.